Bathampton Down: Prehistoric

-Bathampton Camp may have been a univallate Iron Age hill fort or stock enclosure.
-The rectangular enclosure approximately 650 m (east-west) by 500 m (north-south) has been identified, which may be a Medieval earthwork.
+Bathampton Camp may have been a univallate Iron Age hill fort or a stock enclosure.
+A rectangular enclosure approximately 650 m (east-west) by 500 m (north-south) has been identified, which may be a medieval earthwork.
 The eastern side needs no protection, because the ground falls away steeply to the River Avon, 170 m below.
 There is a single rampart and flat-bottomed ditch on the other three sides (univallate).

-The site was excavated in 1904-5 and in 1952–4.
-Human and animal remains were found, also pottery and flint flakes.
+The site was excavated in 1904–5 and 1952–4.
+Human and animal remains were found, as well as pottery and flint flakes.
 Small fragments of pottery were found during excavations in the 1960s which have been dated to the Late Bronze Age or Early Iron Age.
-The area is a Scheduled monument.
+The area is a scheduled monument.

-During the Iron Age the area surrounding the camp had a settled agrarian landscape.
+During the Iron Age, the area surrounding the camp had a settled agrarian landscape.
 There is a network of Celtic fields of some 0.4 ha around the area now covered by the golf course.
-These are difficult to date but are thought to originate in the Iron Age and may have still been in use into the Roman Empire era.
-The area to the south east, which is known as Bushey Norwood and includes part of the ramparts and some surviving upright stones, was given to the National Trust by Miss M.E.
-Mallett in 1960.
+These are difficult to date but are thought to originate in the Iron Age and may have still been in use into the Roman era.
+The area to the south east, which is known as Bushey Norwood and includes part of the ramparts and some surviving upright stones, was given to the National Trust by Miss M. E. Mallett in 1960.